Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

 \subsection{Experiment Setup}

-For each model, three trials with different random seeds were run and an additional fourth trial with the channel order re-arranged.
+For each model, three trials with different random seeds and an additional fourth trial with the channel order re-arranged \RevisionText{ for a total of 12 trials were run to verify reproducibility of the results}.
 For the main training phase, we used an Adam optimizer with learning rate and weight decay of $1\times 10^{-4}$.
 A multi-step learning rate scheduler was used for EEGNet and EEG Conformer, with milestones at 10,000 and 20,000 steps.
 For the pre-trained EEG ViT, cosine scheduler with a warmup of 1,000 steps was used, as done by the original model \cite{dosovitskiy2021imageworth16x16words}.
 The batch size was 64.
 Dropout was 0.25 for both EEGNet and EEG Conformer while pre-trained EEG ViT was 0.1.
 Cross entropy loss was used (focal loss was tested with the class label imbalance but with random oversampling to balance each batch, cross entropy was found to perform better).
 For EEGNet and EEG Conformer, the models were trained from scratch.
 For the pre-trained EEG ViT, fine-tuning was run where the 12 encoder blocks were frozen while the initial convolution and batchnorm, patch embedding, and final classifier layers were unfrozen.
 For the transformer models, gradient clipping was applied to stabilize training.
-Balanced accuracy was the metric used in validation to determine early stopping point.
+Balanced accuracy was the metric used in validation to determine early stopping point. \RevisionText{For each stimulus, 800 ms from 16 EEG electrodes (channels) were used as input data to the models, a matrix of shape $C=16$ by $T=800$ms.}

 Next was calibration, where the best validation checkpoint for each model for each subject left out was fine-tuned on the smaller calibration dataset with a constant learning rate of $1\times 10^{-5}$.
 Cross entropy loss was weighted per sample (\cref{eq:ce-weighted}), where data from the test subject had double the weight of the data from the others for subjects who only had one label.
 A custom weighted balanced accuracy (\cref{eq:custom-weighted-bal}) was used to determine early stopping points.